 However, what he has left us is a treasure of photography that is an historical record of the times.

 He was born in England on 15th June, 1856 and died on 28th February 1922 at the age of 66 in Petrópolis, Brazil.
 There are a number of houses remaining in Águilas that were his abodes over his time there.

 George and Amalia were very interested in the arts and sciences, nature and archaeology.
-He was also a successful railway engineer and businessman.
-He was responsible for the construction of a large part of The GSSR and it is unfortunate that the business arrangements became acrimonious due to The GSSR's insolvency.
+They created the famous Botanical Gardens in Málaga.
+He was also a successful railway engineer and businessman, trading in coal, marble, mining and esparto.
+He was responsible for the construction of a large part of The GSSR (Lorca - Zurgena) and it is unfortunate that the business arrangements became acrimonious due to Hett, Maylor's insolvency.
 George had many contacts in Spanish law, government and the courts and didn't take kindly to The GSSR being unable to pay him for works completed.
-In the end, he resorted to strong-arm tactics and used workmen to block the line between Huércal-Overa and Zurgena.
+In the end, he resorted to strong-arm tactics - see the report in El Boletín and used workmen to block the line between Huércal-Overa and Zurgena.
 This was a very serious problem for The GSSR.
 At this time the section between Almendricos and Zurgena was finished but because of Loring's blocks the GSSR couldn't open it and therefore not receive the government grant which was paid by section.

 Anthony John Mundella (28 March 1825 - 21 July 1897) was an industrialist, scientist, inventor and liberal politician.
-He was Chairman of The GSSR in the early days of the company and involved during the construction period of the line.
+He was Chairman of The GSSR in the early days of the company from 1889 to 1890 and involved during the construction period of the line.
 On his death at the age of 72 he was, by today's standards, a millionaire.
 He is buried in Nottingham.

 A full obituary can be seen here.